kaispace30098/supplier_info_query/README.md

 # supplier_info_query
 Create a Database by SQLite and run queries in SQL assisting inventory planning

-This project is trying to design a small db for people to search for common info they need on purchase end.
+This project is trying to design a small db for people to search for common info they need from procurement department.
-For example, as a importer, the company doesn't control production end, Yet knowing the status of our open purchase order provide more flexibility for new customers/distributors order not only for domestic but direct import to other countries.
-Another example is the accounting guy may want to know how many product left from vendor A, B and C, so he/she can arrange the priority of the payment.
+For example, as a importer in the supply chain, the company doesn't control production end, Yet, knowing the status of our open purchase order provides more flexibility on new customers/distributors order for not only domestic but direct import to other countries.
+Another example is the accounting specialist, he or she may want to know how many product left from vendor A, B and C, so he/she can arrange the priority of the payment.

 ## 1. Entity Relationship Model